igorbenic/wp-sponsors/README.txt

 * Refactor: CSS for horizontal widget display has been enabled.
 * New: Image sizes can be defined in shortcode and in widget.
 * New: Sponsors can be display under appropriate categories in shortcode.
-* New: Sponsor Acquisition Form shortcode for front end information submission.
+* New: Sponsor Acquisition Form shortcode [sponsors_acquisition_form] for front end information submission.
 * New: Simple Sponsorships compatibility.

 = 2.5.1 =